g aerence in more than 125 countries.” – The

 - Please respect any request you have to mask back up; we don’t know everyone’s health history and who might be at high risk and we need to make sure we help everyone feel safe and be safe!

-- We will, starting in June, begin fellowship time after church.
+- Starting in June, we begin having fellowship time after church.
 We will need to have people hand out food and drinks masked and wearing gloves (as you might see at a restaurant).
 But we can once more sit down for a treat with our church family.

 - All these are subject to change if advised by the DeKalb County Health Department.